ignusius/plan9port/README.md

 Difference from plan9port
 -------------------------

-*Fix acme shortcut for linux
+* Fix acme shortcut for linux
-*add ttf2subf and droid-sans fonts
+* Add ttf2subf and droid-sans fonts
-*Testing only linux systems.
+* Testing only linux systems.

 Installation
 ------------